Playbooks

 The following procedure provides a brief introduction to how to create a playbook.
 For detailed examples of how to create playbooks, see the Cloud SIEM automation examples.

-- In the main Sumo Logic menu, select Automation.
+- Classic UI.
+In the main Sumo Logic menu, select Automation.

 Previously-created playbooks display. - Click the + button to the left of Playbook.